 Lessons Learned from the Story

-Swift’s satirical depiction of the Struldbruggs teaches us that living forever does not guarantee a meaningful life.
-As mortals who have not been cursed with immortality, we can learn several valuable lessons to enrich our finite lives.
+Swift’s satirical portrayal of the Struldbruggs teaches us that living forever does not guarantee a meaningful life.
+As mortals untouched by the curse of immortality immortality, we can learn several valuable lessons to enrich our finite lives.

-Firstly, recognizing death as an inevitable natural law can liberate us from fear, transforming it into a driving force that compels us to seek our own meaning in life.
+Firstly, acknowledging death as an inevitable natural law can liberate us from fear, transforming it into a driving force that compels us to seek our own meaning in life.
 As Freud suggests, “we are all ultimately in thrall to Thanatos, or the death drive.”
 Living with the awareness of mortality brings “realism, irony, and truthfulness, and a chastening sense of our finitude and fragility.”In this way, death adds depth and meaning to life, enriching it rather than stripping it of worth.

-Second, valuing the present helps us fully experience happiness in our short lives.
+Second, cherishing the present helps us fully embrace happiness within the brevity of our lives .
 The Struldbruggs, despised and isolated, trapped within their suffering, were unable to enjoy their seemingly endless days.
 By contrast, we can seize the present by pursuing wisdom, cultivating creativity, and savoring the joy of each day.
 Whether through enjoying simple pleasures like lying on the grass in a warm, sunny afternoon or engaging deeply in a project, allows us to find fulfillment regardless of life’s fleeting nature.

 Furthermore, death starkly reveals our limitations, showing us that living well requires aligning our needs with those of others.
-Whether by listening attentively to a friend’s concerns or volunteering for a cause we believe in, we find fulfillment by fostering reciprocal bonds, offering compassion, and practicing humility in our daily interactions.
-By doing so, we create a purposeful life that transcends mere personal pursuits.
+Through attentive listening, compassionate acts, and humble interactions, we foster reciprocal relationships that transcend individual pursuits, thus imbuing life with purpose and significance.

-In conclusion, Swift’s depiction of the Struldbruggs in Gulliver’s Travels shows that the pursuit for immortality is a fruitless endeavor.
-Instead, we should cherish the natural course of life and find meaning in the moments we have.
+In conclusion, Swift’s depiction of the Struldbruggs in Gulliver’s Travels underscores futility of pursuing immortality.
+Instead, we should embrace the natural cycle of life and derive meaning from the moments we are granted. .

 Bibliography